 My EU Pay may take whatever action is considered appropriate to meet any obligations, either in the UK or elsewhere in the world relating to the prevention of fraud, crime, money laundering or terrorist activity and the provision of financial and other services to persons who may be subject to sanctions.

-My EU Pay advises its Virtual Account Holders to:
+My EU Pay advises its Clients to:

-The extent of My EU Pay’s liability under or in connection with this Agreement (regardless of whether such liability arises in tort, contract or in any other way and whether or not caused by negligence or misrepresentation) shall be set out in this clause 17.
+The extent of My EU Pay’s liability under or in connection with this Agreement (regardless of whether such liability arises in tort, contract or in any other way and whether or not caused by negligence or misrepresentation) shall be set out in this clause 16.

-Except as expressly stated in this Agreement and subject to subclause 17.2, all warranties and conditions whether express or implied by statute, common law or otherwise are excluded to the extent permitted by law.
+Except as expressly stated in this Agreement and subject to subclause 16.2, all warranties and conditions whether express or implied by statute, common law or otherwise are excluded to the extent permitted by law.

 Notwithstanding any other provision of this Agreement, My EU Pay’s liability shall not be limited in any way in respect of death or personal injury caused by negligence; fraud or fraudulent misrepresentation; any other losses which cannot be excluded or limited by applicable law.

-Virtual Accounts accept to use the Payments Services at their own risks and without holding My EU Pay responsible for any damage resulting thereby.
+Clients accept to use the Payments Services at their own risks and without holding My EU Pay responsible for any damage resulting thereby.